-In 2019 Australia experienced the worst flu season on record with more than 310,000 people presenting to hospital and health services across the nation with influenza symptoms.[1]
-This is why it’s important to recognise and understand how to fight the winter-flu to keep all workplace environments healthy.
+In 2025, Australia is experiencing one of the toughest flu seasons in recent years, with more than 46,000 cases already recorded by the end of March and hospitals reporting a sharp rise in flu-related admissions.
+This is why it’s important to recognise and understand how to fight the flu to keep all workplace environments healthy.

 While you can catch the flu at any time, it’s more likely to happen in the colder months of the year.
-Seasonal influenza is an illness caused by seasonal influenza viruses.
-These viruses are spread from one person to another when an infected person coughs or sneezes and the virus is breathed in.
-It can also be spread through direct contact with fluid from an infected person’s coughs or sneezes, and from touching a contaminated surface and then touching the eyes, nose or mouth.[2]
+Seasonal influenza is an illness caused by influenza viruses spread through coughs, sneezes, or contaminated surfaces.

-The flu is spread easily through families, friends, workplaces, childcare centres and schools.
+The flu spreads easily through families, friends, workplaces, childcare centres, and schools.
 You should be mindful of colleagues and customers around you by:

 • Staying away from busy places until 1 week after the start of symptoms